 “Being named composter of the year is a tremendous honor,” says Noel Lyons, McGill president.
 “It serves as acknowledgement by our peers that McGill has made a real and lasting contribution to the promotion of composting as an industry nationally.”

 About McGill Environmental Systems

 McGill was founded in eastern North Carolina in 1991 by Jim McGill and Noel Lyons.
 The company employs about 100 people, mostly in N.C., with facilities in Sampson and Chatham counties.
-The company operates four other facilities, three in Ireland, where McGill and Lyons were born, and one in Virginia.
+The company also operates facilities in Virginia and Ireland, where McGill and Lyons were born.

 McGill specializes in composting biodegradable materials from industrial, municipal and agribusiness sources.
 The company recycles about 400,000 tons of waste materials annually to manufacture 370,000 cubic yards of compost products for professional landscaping, sports turf, erosion control and agricultural markets.
 In addition to compost manufacturing and compost sales, McGill also offers mobile dewatering and transportation, as well as design-build-operate services and technology licensing for customer-owned facilities.
 Visit mcgillsoilbuilder.com for additional information.

 # # #CONTACT: Lynn Lucas, Business Development, 910-532-2539

 - Drought monitor maps: keep an eye on your region July 13, 2015

 - Growing A Greener World … with Joe Lamp’l and compost June 8, 2015